Consensys/doc.goquorum/docs/HowTo/Use/DevelopingSmartContracts.md

-# Developing Smart Contracts
+# Developing smart contracts

-GoQuorum uses standard [Solidity](https://solidity.readthedocs.io/en/develop/) for writing Smart Contracts, and generally, these can be designed as you would design Smart Contracts for Ethereum.
-Smart Contracts can either be public (that is, visible and executable by all participants on a given GoQuorum network) or private to one or more network participants.
+GoQuorum uses standard [Solidity](https://solidity.readthedocs.io/en/develop/) for writing smart contracts, and generally, these can be designed as you would design smart contracts for Ethereum.
+Smart contracts can either be public (that is, visible and executable by all participants on a given GoQuorum network) or private to one or more network participants.
 Note that GoQuorum does not introduce new contract types.